-If you book please make sure that you come in or give us 4 hours notice of cancellation for children ages 3-14 years.
+If you book a reservation, please make sure that you come in or give us 4 hours notice of cancellation for children ages 3-14 years.
 If not, you will incur a $25 cancellation fee.
 If no 4 hour notice is given, you will be charged to your card on file.
 Children ages 0-3 require a 24 hour notice of cancellation or full reservation charges apply.

 We do not allow food and other products that contact nuts into our facilities.
 Thus, all meals we provide are also nut-free.

 • Children can be 6 weeks to 14 years of age at LA.

 • We do not accept infants after 7pm at any of our centers.

 • Please sign your child in using first and last name along with a number where we can reach you.
 Please log the time when you pick him/her up.